NIVANorge/ndbview/README.md

 #### 2.1.3.
 Run the application

-The app can be run either directly from the Anaconda command line or via a PowerShell terminal in Jupyter Lab.
-The altter is more convenient for development.
+The app can be run either directly from the Anaconda command line or via a Power Shell terminal in Jupyter Lab.
+The latter is more convenient for development.
 First, `cd` into the folder containing `ndbview.py`, then run:

     $env:FLASK_APP="ndbview.py"
     $env:FLASK_DEBUG=1